typegoose/typegoose/README.md

 * Please dont add comments with `+1` or something like that, use the Reactions
 * `npm run doc` generates all documentation for all files that can be used as modules (is used for github-pages)
 * `npm run doc:all` generates documentation even for internal modules
-* This module should not be used with `ts-node --transpile-only`, `--type-check` must be added at least, szokodiakos#196